-S-Finanzgruppe's risk profile benefits from the reduction in assets at the group of Landesbanks by around 47% to €805 billion as of year-end 2021 from €1.5 trillion in 2010.
+S-Finanzgruppe's risk profile benefits from the reduction in assets at the group of Landesbanks by around 47% to €805 billion as of year-end 2021 from €1.5 trillion in 2010, although the trend reverted in 2022, when the entities grew their balance sheet to €891 billion again.
 While this group of banks remains exposed to asset concentration risks, reflecting commercial real estate exposures, international lending and asset-based finance activities, their susceptibility to unexpected losses has significantly declined, reflecting their sizeable restructuring efforts over the last few years.
-This will lead to moderate credit costs associated with a certain deterioration in asset quality of their primarily domestic customers.
+This will lead to moderate credit costs associated with a certain deterioration in the asset quality of their primarily domestic customers.